verammaz/LynchCohortPipelines/fastq->bam.md

 | `-v` | Enable verbose mode. |
 | `-h` | Display usage message. |
 | `--data_dir` |  Directory with Sample/ and Normal/ subdirectories that will have the .bam and .bai output files.
 By default, the script will take the parent directory of the samplesheet.csv file.
 | `--patient_id` | Patient identifier, whose samples to process.
-By defualt, the script assumes that all samples in the samplesheet.csv file come from the same patient.
+By defualt, the script assumes that all samples in the samplesheet.csv file come from the *same patient*.